wuihee/cycling-safety-code/README.md

 ### Manually Create Service

-Create a service in `/usr/lib/systemd/system`.
+Create a service (i.e. create a new file ending in .service) in `/usr/lib/systemd/system`.
 E.g. `sensor.service`.

 - Include the path to your script in ExecStart.
 - Replace `YOUR_USER` with the output of command `whoami`.